blazium-engine/blazium-docs/tutorials/audio/audio_effects.rst

 EQ6, EQ10, EQ21
 ~~~~~~~~~~~~~~~

-Godot provides three equalizers with different numbers of bands, which
+Blazium provides three equalizers with different numbers of bands, which
 are represented in the title (6, 10, and 21 bands, respectively).
 An equalizer on the Master bus can be useful for cutting low and high
 frequencies that the device's speakers can't reproduce well.